South Wales Police provide a number of associations to support staff for the duration of their service.

 - Provide consultation during operational problem solving situations.

-Other roles of the South Wales Police Gay Staff Network include:
+Other roles of the South Wales Police LGBT Network include:

 - Provides awareness training to probationers.